Entertainment

 Andrew McManus, Mark Whalen Jr and Tessa Thistlethwaite make up the Andrew McManus Trio.
 Andrew a singer-songwriter from Armagh, Northern Ireland.
 Growing up at the tail-end of the Troubles near the ancient Celtic site of Emain Macha, Andrew was heavily influenced by the local myths and legends of Irish literature that were set there; the tales of Cú Chulainn, Queen Macha, and the epic saga of the Táin Bó Cúailnge.
 These stories deeply inspired his creativity and a love for Irish folk tunes which led him to producing artwork and music with a distinctly Celtic and ethereal quality.

-Eimear Arkins and Eileen Gannon
+Eimear & Eileen

 Eimear Arkins and Eileen Gannon have been lighting up the Irish music scene in St. Louis for the past several years.
 They have played numerous sold-out shows across the midwest and beyond.

 Eileen, a St. Louis native, is one of the top Irish harp players in the world.
 She has won numerous accolades including the highly coveted Senior Harp title at Fleadh Cheoil na hÉireann.
-She has a bachelor's degree in Music Performance from St. Louis University and a master's degree in Ethnomusicology from University of Limerick.
-Eileen launched her debut solo CD, The Glory Days Are Over, to great acclaim in the summer of 2017.

-Steeltown Acoustic Instrument Experience
+Steeltown Acoustic Instruments Experience

 Steeltown Acoustic Instruments Experience (SAIE) is an interactive, educational and a “play music on the spot” experience for people to show their musical talent and to learn about a variety of instruments and how they connect to Celtic music.